John Peacock (footballer)

+John was the FA Head of Coaching from 2007 to 2015.

+John was first team Coach at Derby County FC for 9 months before setting up his own football consultancy in 2016.
+John’s clients have included FIFA, UEFA, the Chinese Football Association, Manchester United, The Turkish FA, Qatar FA and the Saudi FA.

+John was a UEFA JIRA panel member for 8 years and now works for FIFA and UEFA as a technical expert and technical instructor respectively.

 Career

 Playing career

 Born in Leeds, Peacock made 190 appearances in the Football League for Scunthorpe United, as a full back.

 Coaching career

 In 2010, he won the UEFA European Under-17 Championship as coach of the England under-17 national team.
 He won the competition again in 2014.
+He won a medal with England U20 at the FIFA World Cup in 2017, working on the coaching staff as a consultant.